 Sapwood is the outermost part of the tree; its color ranges from yellow, and grey to an almost cream color.

-Heartwood is the innermost part of the tree, and in Walnut, it comes in a range of attractive colors that make it perfect for showpieces, rather than hiding it behind walls as standard lumber.
+Heartwood is the innermost part of the tree, and in Walnut tree timber, it comes in a range of attractive colors that make it perfect for showpieces, rather than hiding it behind walls as standard lumber.

 You’ll find light to dark brown, some grey, red grays, purples, and dark streaks throughout all the pieces, which only adds to the uniqueness of each piece of wood.